swaroopsm/arjunashankar.com/_posts/2013-09-20-math-music-javascript.markdown

 {% youtube DvuKxL4LOqc 640 360 %}

 Both Maga and Diana Damrau make sounds.
-And we have a relable playground to make sound.
-So lets make more sounds.
+And since we have a relable playground to make sound, we can wait until the next post.

 [damrau]:    http://www.youtube.com/watch?v=UXOYcd6KZ0E